1. SPECIAL COVID CONSIDERATIONS

 Q. Will bottled water be readily available on the tour?

-A. Bottled water is not included at our request – we encourage you to bring your own reusable bottle for the tour.
+A. Bottled water is not included at our request – we encourage you to bring your own insulated reusable bottle for the tour.
 Bottles can be refilled at our lodge or at restaurants during your time in Finland.

 Q. What kind of food should I expect on the tour?